-State Environmental Planning Policy (Sydney Region Growth Centres) 2006 - All Buildings Clause Standard / Requirement Assessment Compliance?
-Appendix 9, 2.3 Zone objectives and land use table The zone objectives for this site are: To provide for the housing needs of the community within a low density residential environment.
-To enable other land uses that provide facilities or services to meet the day to day needs of residents.
-To allow people to carry out a reasonable range of activities from their homes where such activities are not likely to adversely affect the living environment of neighbours.
-To support the well-being of the community by enabling educational, recreational, community, religious and other activities where compatible with the amenity of a low density residential environment.
-To provide a diverse range of housing types to meet community housing needs within a low density residential environment.
-The lot is located in an R2 Low Density Residential zone.
-The proposed development can be characterised as a 'dwelling house' which is permitted with consent in the R2 Low Density Residential zone of Appendix 9 - SEPP (Sydney Region Growth Centres) 2006.
+Clause.
+Assessment.
+Compliance.
+Appendix 5, 2.3 Zone objectives and land use table The land use table for each zone sets out what development is permitted without consent, permitted with consent and prohibited.
+The consent authority must have regard to the objectives for development in a zone when determining a development application in respect of land within a zone.
+The zone objectives for this site are: • To provide for the housing needs of the community within a low density residential environment. • To enable other land uses that provide facilities or services to meet the day to day needs of residents. • To allow people to carry out a reasonable range of activities from their homes where such activities are not likely to adversely affect the living environment of neighbours. • To support the well-being of the community by enabling educational, recreational, community, religious and other activities where compatible with the amenity of a low density residential environment. • To provide a diverse range of housing types to meet community housing needs within a low density residential environment.
+The lot is in an R2 Low Density Residential zone.
+The proposed development can be characterised as a 'dwelling house' which is permitted with consent in the R2 Low Density Residential zone.
 The proposal meets the objectives of the zone as: The proposal will provide for the housing needs of the community within the low-density residential environment.
 The proposal is consistent with its surrounds, allowing for a reasonable range of activities to be carried out that are consistent with those surrounding it.
 The proposal will be an addition to the existing housing type typical to the immediate surrounds.
-Yes Appendix 9, 4.3 Height of Buildings 5m 6.35m 1.35m or 27% variation This is subject to a request under clause 4.6 to vary this development standard.
-No 4.4 FSR 0.4:1 0.39:1 286sqm (site area = 717.5sqm) Appendix 9, 4.6 Exceptions to development standards The consent authority must consider a written request from the applicant that seeks to justify the contravention by demonstrating that: (a) that compliance with the development standard is unreasonable or unnecessary in the circumstances of the case, and (b) that there are sufficient environmental planning grounds to justify contravening the development standard.
-The applicant has submitted a written request under Clause 4.6 of the Growth SEPP justifying the contravention to the maximum height of buildings development standard.
-The Clause 4.6 written request is assessed in the main body of the report.
-It is considered that the applicant's written request has adequately demonstrated that compliance with the development standard is unreasonable or unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard.
-It is assessed that the proposed development will be in the public interest because it is consistent with the objectives of the height of buildings development standard and the objectives for development within the Yes
+Yes Appendix 5, 4.3 Height of buildings Maximum buildings heights must not exceed the maximum building height shown on the Height of Buildings Map.
+Maximum height of buildings = 5.0m 'C'.
+The proposed development has a maximum building height of 6.141m.
+No (Clause 4.6 written request submitted).
+Appendix 5, 4.4 Floor Space Ratio Max FSR 0:4:1.
+245sqm / 994.6sqm = 0.25:1 Yes Appendix 5, 4.6 Exceptions to development standards Yes